Bathroom Cleaning Checklist

 Molly Maid’s bathroom cleaning checklist also helps you clean in the most practical order; there’s, after all, a technique to cleaning a bathroom well.
 This guide will help you turn your bathrooms from grimy to glorious.

-The bathroom needs to be cleaned weekly.
-So it’s time to stop rummaging around the house for the rags, glass cleaner and tub scrub every time.
-Purchase a tote or bucket in which to store your bathroom cleaning supplies for an efficient cleaning routine:
+It’s time to stop rummaging around the house for the rags, glass cleaner and tub scrub every time the bathroom needs to be cleaned.
+Purchase a tote or bucket to store your bathroom cleaning supplies for added efficiency.
+Here’s what you need:

 - Toilet brush and bowl cleaner